AmauryCarrade/OperaQRCode/README.markdown

 What's that?
 ============

-This is an add-on for Opera browser who shows a QRCode of the current page in a popup.
+This is an add-on for Opera browser which shows a QRCode of the current page in a popup.
 Then, you can quickly transfer a webpage from your browser to your smartphone, for example.

 License